django-stars/frontend-docs/docs/skeleton/forms.md

 )
 ```

-This will check fields with names `email` and `password` to be defined and field check `email` field with email reqexp.
+This will check fields with names `email` and `password` to be defined and check `email` field with email reqexp.

 :::caution

-Please note that form level validation could not contain validation rules for inputs that are not exist in your form.
+Please note that form level validation could not contain validation rules for inputs that don't exist in your form.
 For example if you define rule for field `name` to be required and then you delete this input from JSX - your form will always be invalid.

 :::